Congenital Syphilis

 • Syphilis is a sexually transmitted infection (STI).
 Congenital syphilis is when a mother that has syphilis, passes the infection to her baby during pregnancy.

-• Two in 5 (40%) people who had a baby with syphilis did not get prenatal care.**
+• About one-third (37%) of people who had a baby with syphilis did not get timely testing.

 Why Does This Matter?